MauricioBarriosB/docs-hub/README.md

-# docs-hub — Frontend
+# docs-hub

-Single-page application for the **docs-hub** document repository: a place where registered users upload documents, an administrator moderates every submission, and **anyone** (no login required) can browse, search and download the documents that have been **published**.
+Single-page application for the **docs-hub** document repository: a place where registered users upload documents, an administrator moderates every submission, and anyone ( login required) can browse, search and download the documents that have been **published**.

 This package is the React SPA.
 It talks to the CodeIgniter 4 + SQLite JSON API that lives in